antonellyb/SQL.RU-parser/README.md

 # SQL.RU-parser
 get_pages_sqlru.py.

-Returns a list of all pages from SQL.RU forums that contain topics of the given author and contain given search string.
-Unlike built-in SQL.RU search, It returns a separate line for every page, not for every topic.
+Forms a file with a list of all pages from SQL.RU forums.
+The list can be filtered by author name and given search string.
+Unlike built-in SQL.RU search, a separate line is formed for every page, not for every topic.
 It its move convenient because a topic can contain hundreeds of pages and only one of them contains the information required.
-The list is returned in CSV format and contains topic names and page URLs.
+The list is returned in the following format:
+Topic name|Page URL.
+It can be imported to MS Excel as a CSV file

 1. Run get_pages_sqlru.py